robert-mcdermott/uve/README.md

 ### Installation from pre-built binary:

 If you've rather just use a pre-built binary, download the binary archive for your platform (os and architecture) from the [releases page](https://github.com/robert-mcdermott/uve/releases) and extract the archive to a directory of your choice.
+Unless you have a reason to select a specific release, choose the latest release.
+After you have extracted the archive, open a shell in that folder and follow the instructions for your platform below:

 ### Install the binary: